 State agencies partner with nonprofits in many important ways, including through contractual relationships, to provide programs and services that benefit communities throughout the state.
 As with any type of partnership, the contractual relationships between state agencies and nonprofits are not always seamless.
 The North Carolina Center for Nonprofits has recently sought feedback from nonprofits about their challenges with state grants and contracts.
-More than 100 organizations have responded, and their feedback is largely consistent with anecdotes that nonprofits have shared with the Center over the past decade and with the results of the Urban Institute's national surveys of nonprofit-government contracting from 2009 and 2012.
+More than 100 organizations have responded, and their feedback is largely consistent with anecdotes that nonprofits have shared with the Center over the past decade and with the results of the Urban Institute's national surveys of nonprofit-government contracting from 2009 and 2012 (summary of North Carolina data from those surveys is attached).